rstark1989/discord-bot/README.md

 ### Need Some Help?

 Do you need more information on how to contribute?
-Submit a [new issue](https://github.com/nhcarrigan/discord-bot/issues/new/choose) using the "Contributor Request" template and describe the level of instruction you need, and we will help you get started.
+Join either of the Discord servers linked above and ask @nhcarrigan for some help!

 ## Contributors